nimwegenLab/MiM_NikonTi/Docs/NikonTi_with_MicroManager.md

 - Check that there is no position with an unexpected illumination pattern (e.g. bubbles)
 - Save as image stack file.

+## Fluorescence excitation timing using the SpectraX

+from Lumencor support:

+> When the filters are installed inside the SPECTRA X, then the total time to switch between colors is only limited by speed of turning one channel OFF (~10 micro-seconds) and the next channel ON (~5 micro-seconds).
+If you install those filters in the microscope, then the performance limitation will be the speed of your filter wheel.
+>
+> The electronic switching of the Green and Yellow filters is actually a feature of the SPECTRA and not the SPECTRA X. The SPECTRA has all internally mounted and non-exchangeable excitation filters.
+The Green and Yellow filters are mounted on a solenoid and so a TTL pulse to that cable will switch between the Green/Yellow filters.
+Your SPECTRA X has quickly exchangeable filters, but loses that single feature.
+>
+> For your application (using several filter sets excited by the same LED), it sounds like you would be best served by installing the Green and Yellow excitation filters in your microscope.
+That is quicker than manually swapping the filter paddle in the SPECTRA X. The other channels would be best with the excitation filter in place within the SPECTRA X.

 # Transmitted light illumination